 Ethnically diverse companies perform 33% better than the norm

-Since 2016, Forbes's list of America's Best Employers for Diversity have reported an approximate average of 20% higher revenue growth than non-diverse companies.
-McKinsey reports that companies with a more gender-diverse C-suite are 21% more likely to have above average profitability.
-Their study also found that ethnic/culturally diverse companies were 33% more likely to outperform on profitability; and companies with a racially diverse board of directors report 43% higher profits.
+Since 2016, Forbes’s list of America’s Best Employers for Diversity has reported an approximate average of 20% higher revenue growth than non-diverse companies.
+McKinsey reports that corporations that identified as being more diverse and inclusive were 35% more likely to outperform their competitors.
+A different study by them found that companies with a racially diverse board of directors report 43% higher profits.
+Meanwhile, companies with a more gender-diverse C-suite are 21% more likely to have above-average profitability.

 People clearly want to work in diverse workplaces